tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

-Such a PC thus commits to the committed amount as well as to the underlying asset tag.
+Thus, such a PC commits to the committed amount as well as to the underlying asset tag.

 @divend